 How to Make More Money as a Nurse in California

-Although the median salary for RNs in California is already high, nurses who provide specialized care, work in advanced units, or who take on supervisory positions have the potential to earn even more.
+Although the median salary for RNs in California is already high, nurses who provide specialized care, work in advanced units, or take on supervisory positions have the potential to earn even more.

-Part Four California Nurse Work Environment
+California Nurse Work Environment

 California Nurse Work Schedules

-Nurses on staff in hospitals and even nursing homes usually work in shifts, since 24 hours of care needs to be covered.
+Nurses on staff in hospitals and even nursing homes usually work in shifts since 24 hours of care needs to be covered.
 Therefore, RNs usually have to work some nights, weekends, and holidays.
-Typical shifts are 12 hours long and nurses work 3 - 4 days a week.
+Typical shifts are 12 hours long, and nurses work 3 - 4 days a week.

 For those seeking 9-to-5 type hours, RNs who work for medical offices, schools, and daytime clinics offer more traditional work hours.